 Rules Page

 The Rules Page includes all of the accounts' existing Rules, including both Active and previously Disabled Rules, divided between the tabbed Views.
-Below are columns available within the grid view for the Rules Page:
+In this grid view, Admin users can see when a Rule was created, it's current Severity level, the Description provided to the AI compliance review assistant, and more.

 Components of a Rule

-Severity: users should select a Severity rating for a Rule based on level of importance.
-Options include Low, Moderate, and Critical in an ascending order.
+Risk Severity: users should select a Risk Severity rating for a Rule based on level of importance.
+Options include Info, Low, Moderate, and Critical in an ascending order.
 The higher the Severity of a Rule, the higher the Total Severity numerical score will be.
+(Note: the Risk Severity of "Info" Rules will not prevent a Submitter user from receiving an Auto-Approval status, but will allow Admin users visability for a particular Rule).

 Name: the Rule Name will be a key component of the instruction provided to the AI compliance agent.
 The Rule Name should be a concise directive whenever possible.

-Description: the Rule Description is where users may apply some further direction to the AI compliance agent.
-The Description section can include some additional qualifying information, key regulations to reference, examples of ideal findings, and exceptions to the Rule.
+Description: the Rule Description is where users may apply some further direction as to what the AI compliance assistant should be analyzing for.
+The Description section can include some additional qualifying information, such as key regulations to reference and examples of ideal findings.
+Users should avoid vague terms and should instead define measurable criteria, such as "flag any mention of interest rates without an accompanying APR disclosure".

 Categories: the Rule Categories may be utilized for reporting purposes and will often feature key reporting categories related to an applicable regulation (such as TILA, RESPA, etc.) or another type of policy election (such as State, Corporate policy, etc.).
 Rule Categories are highly customizable; users may pull from an existing Categories list or create new Categories at any time.